 Call your doctor if you or your child is putting out less urine then normal or if urine looks bloody or abnormally dark.
 Also call your doctor if you notice unusual swelling, particularly around the eyes or in the legs or feet.
 If you have a history of a kidney problem and you develop any of these symptoms, you should seek medical assistance without delay.

 Children with glomerulonephritis usually recover completely if their illness is mild or if it develops following a strep infection.
-Although adults often have a poorer outlook, some recover completely.
-More severe forms of the disease may eventually lead to kidney failure, which may ultimately require lifelong treatment with dialysis or a kidney transplant.
+Although adults often have a poorer outlook, many recover completely.
+More severe forms of the disease may eventually lead to chronic kidney disease or kidney failure, which may ultimately require lifelong treatment with dialysis or a kidney transplant.

 National Institute of Diabetes and Digestive and Kidney Disorders